webdataset/webdataset/docs/pydoc.md

         :param cache_size: when set, specifies a maximum size for the shard cache
         :param cache_name: when set, specifies how shards should be named in the cache
         :param cache_verbose: when set, prints information about caching
+        :param warn_empty: warn when no samples are generated at all

     WebLoader(*args, **kw)
         Return a small wrapper around torch.utils.data.DataLoader.